gitter-badger/How-to-start-a-career-in-web-development/README.md

 ## Prepare for the job
 - Learn how to read job offers
+- Improve your communication skills
-- Get prepared for the job interview (depending on the job you choose)
+- Get prepared for the job interview questions (depending on the job you choose)
+- Learn from failures